Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Beyond the two dots, the bottom of the reticle can be used as a third aiming point for super close-range shots to compensate for mechanical offset.

-The ring size is rather specific, and at 100-yards, an average man will fill the reticle from top to bottom.
+EOTech’s reticle is quite diverse and allows for range estimation as well.
+The ring size is rather specific, and at 100 yards, an average man will fill the reticle from top to bottom.

 EOTech EXPS 3 .410 Birdshot Damage

-Yeah we shot it with some birdshot.
+Yeah, we shot it with some birdshot

-It’s a rugged and reliable optic compatible with night vision optics and resists water and shock with little effort.
+Special Operations often choose EOTech optics for a reason.
+They are rugged and reliable, compatible with night vision optics, and resist water and shock with little effort.

 It’s one of the toughest optics on the market and well-proven on carbines and rifles.